 In 1960, America had a stroke of luck.
 That was when the application to begin mass-marketing the drug thalidomide in the United States landed on the desk of Frances Oldham Kelsey, a reviewer at the Food and Drug Administration.
-Today we know that the drug causes severe, devastating birth defects when taken by pregnant women for nausea.
-But the time, thalidomide’s darker effects were just becoming known.
+Today we know that the drug can cause a range of severe congenital deformities and even infant death when taken by pregnant women for nausea.
+But at the time, thalidomide’s darker effects were just becoming known.

-Between 1957 and 1962, the sedative would leave thousands of infants in Canada, Great Britain and West Germany permanently and tragically disabled.
-The U.S., however, never had a crisis of thalidomide-linked birth defects on that magnitude.
+Between 1957 and 1962, the sedative would result in thousands of infants in Canada, Great Britain and West Germany born with serious deformities, including the shortening or absence of limbs.
+The U.S., however, never had a crisis of thalidomide-linked deformities on that magnitude.
 Why not?

 What stood between the drug and the health of the American public was none other than Kelsey and the FDA.
 As a medical reviewer, Kelsey had the power to prevent a drug from going to market if she found the application to be lacking sufficient evidence for safety.
 After a thorough review, Kelsey rejected the application for thalidomide on the grounds that it lacked sufficient evidence of safety through rigorous clinical trials.